 About the Artist

-Tess received a 2012 GAP to work with a composer to clean up the audio from interviews and to add music to a new film.
+Tess received 2012 GAP Award funding to work with a composer to clean up the audio from interviews and to add music to a new film.
 The film will address the life of the artist’s cat and how the cat’s evolution mirrored changes in the family.
 Additionally, the animated film will act as an exploration of the broader subject of human-animal love and animal consciousness.
 The funding will also provide the artist with the time to animate the film frame by frame.

 Information included above was provided by artist at the time of application.